Education at UEA

 PREPARING YOUR APPLICATION

 Candidates are encouraged to prepare thoroughly.
 Application forms should be able to demonstrate not only your depth of subject knowledge but also your enthusiasm and commitment to a career in teaching.
 We recommend that you familiarise yourself with the information available from the Department for Education.
 These sources will help you to gain knowledge of the current issues facing teaching, specifically in the subject area for which you are applying.
-During interview you will be expected to be able to answer questions about these issues, and what has prompted your desire to choose teaching as a career.
+During interview you will be expected to be able to answer questions about these issues, and what has prompted your desire to choose to teach as a career.

 Candidates are selected on the basis of their application form, interview and references.